Bhakt - Vatsal Shri Krishna

 But Shri Krishna says all the theories that I am self-willed, supremely independent and greatest are false.
 Why?
 Because even though the innumerable universes and their governors remain under my control yet I am a bonded slave of my fully surrendered devotees.

-अहं भक्त पराधीनो ह्यस्वतंत्र इव द्विज । भा. ९.४.६३
+अहं भक्त पराधीनो ह्यस्वतंत्र इव द्विज ।

-' “O Brahmin!
-Although I am completely independent yet I am under the control of My devotees.
+“O Brahmin!
+Although I am completely independent yet I am under the control of My devotees".
 Just like one of my powers Maya makes the entire world dance to its tune, my devotees make Me dance to their tune.

+Rishi Durvasa didn’t pay heed and went to show off his might to king Ambarish.
 King Ambarish and his queen were performing great austerities.
 For twelve months they had been fasting on every ekadashi.
 Their austerities was about to end.
 On the morning of the last day of austerities, Rishi Durvasa and one hundred of his disciples arrived at King Ambarish's palace.
 Ambarish was overjoyed and welcomed the saints.
 Also, he requested the saints to accept a banquet.
 Rishi Durvasa agreed but wanted to perform mid-day ablution before accepting the meal.

 Rishi Durvasa and his disciples hadn't returned and the opportune time (mahurt) for ending the fast was about to end.
 The king's priests advised him to eat a leaf of Tulsi plant to break the fast and Ambarish followed it.